VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/InputNewWishlistItemType.md

 # InputNewWishlistItemType ==~object~==

-The `InputNewWishlistItemType` represents the input for creating a new wishlist item.
+This type represents the input for creating a new wishlist item.

 ## Fields